Mandaliscious Mandarin Orange Cake

 Ah, coconut, pineapple, and cream!
 They go so well together, don’t they?
 And adding them to smooth vanilla and coconut cream instant puddings suits them even better.
 This filling, or frosting, is so, so good!

 But you have to whip the whipping cream first then add the rest of the ingredients together in a separate bowl and lastly, fold the cream in.
 To fold is to cut through the ingredients with your spoon then stir them over carefully and patiently not to deflate the whipped cream.
 Continue doing so until all of the ingredients are combined.
-See this post on How To Fold Egg Whites or Whipped Cream for more helpful instructions.
+See this post How To Fold (Baking) for easy instructions.

 Now it’s time to frost and layer the cake.